KoustavFrost/daily-coding-problem/README.md

 # Daily Coding Problem

-So [Daily Coding Problem](https://www.dailycodingproblem.com/) is a webiste which provides with daily coding problems to solve.
+So [Daily Coding Problem](https://www.dailycodingproblem.com/) is a website which provides with daily coding problems to solve.
 The problems ranges from Easy to Advanced.

 I am a newcomer to this Daily Coding Problem.
 So I created this repo to keep track of all the codes.